Why do you need an executive search firm in China?

 The Chinese culture is known for being a traditional one but, over the years, they have kept adapting to the American and European markets and positioning themselves as a great country in which to work and look for talent.

-Why companies need a HeadHunter in China:
+Why companies need executive search services in China:

 • Qualified candidates.
 Normally the most interesting candidates to fill your position are not searching for a job since they are working in another company.
 This means if you are using job portals or different networks such as LinkedIn it may take you much longer to find the person you are looking for.